pySTEPS/pysteps/README.rst

 (defined in the %USERPROFILE% environment variable) in the following path:
 **%USERPROFILE%/pysteps/pystepsrc**

-This are the steps to setup up the configuration file in that directory:
+The following steps are needed to setup up the configuration file in that directory:

 1. Create the directory if it does not exist.
 Type in a terminal::